On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Introduction

-Formulas like \eqref{tag-2} and \eqref{non-radial-degeneracy} have already been exploited to compute explicitly the Morse index in some particular cases, as for instance in \cite{GGPS} and \cite{AGG} dealing with the Lane-Emden problem.
-Further in many situations where the problem admits a limit problem they allow to compute the Morse index of the solutions for that values of the parameter which are near to the limit.
-This is the case of \cite{DIPa}, dealing with the Lane-Emden problem, in the unit ball, namely
+Formulas like \eqref{tag-2} and \eqref{non-radial-degeneracy} have already been exploited to compute explicitly the Morse index in some particular cases, as for instance in \cite{GGPS} and \cite{AGG} \cite{DGG}, \cite{GGN}, and more recently in \cite{KW}.
+Further in many situations where a limit problem is identified, they allow to compute the Morse index of the solutions for that values of the parameter which are near to the limit.
+This is the case of \cite{DIPa} and \cite{DIPb}, both dealing with the Lane-Emden problem.
+The difficulty coming from singularity at the origin has been bypassed there by approximating the ball by annuli with a small hole.
+This trick forces to make very accurate estimates to control the approximation parameter, especially when dealing with asymptotic estimates and, in our opinion, it is not needed if one uses the singular eigenvalues and \eqref{tag-2}.